Critical Incident Stress Debriefing: What is a CISD?

 When workers experience an emergency or disaster, they may experience an acute stress reaction that will negatively impact their health and safety.
 Symptoms include fatigue, confusion, guilt, inability to rest, anxiety, depression, change in appetite, antisocial behavior, chills, chest pain, and impaired cognitive function.

-CIS is similar to Post-Traumatic Stress Disorder, except that the timelines are different.
+CIS is similar to Post-Traumatic Stress Disorder (PTSD), except that the timelines differ.
 If you experience the symptoms above within the first four weeks of a critical incident, it's called critical incident stress.
 If you're still experiencing them after a month, it's PTSD.

 However, critical incident stress can happen within any occupation as a result of a workplace accident, near-miss, fire, natural disaster, or workplace violence.